 You can book a dolphin kayaking tour online here, leaving the Los Cristianos port.
 It goes early in the morning when the ocean is most calm, taking you out to sea where the dolphins are.
 You’ll spend an hour with them, which is sure to be a memory you’ll never forget.

 Tenerife is in the Canary Islands, off the coast of western Africa.
-It’s the

-  largest and most geographically diverse of the seven islands and has a unique

-  ocean environment where you can see several species of marine animals.
+It’s the largest and most geographically diverse of the seven islands and has a unique ocean environment where you can see several species of marine animals.

-  Tenerife is the third largest volcanic island in the world.
-El Teide, the famous

-  volcano in the middle of the island, is the tallest mountain in Europe rising

-  almost 8km from the ocean floor.
+Tenerife is the third-largest volcanic island in the world.
+El Teide, the famous volcano in the middle of the island, is the tallest mountain in Europe, rising almost 8km from the ocean floor.

-  This creates a steep underwater topography and ecosystem between Tenerife and La

-  Gomera, where whales and dolphins feed to a depth up to 2,000m.
-Lucky for us,

-  because it makes for accessible whale watching from the south of Tenerife.
+This creates a steep underwater topography and ecosystem between Tenerife and La Gomera, where whales and dolphins feed to a depth of up to 2,000m.
+Lucky for us, it makes for accessible whale watching from the south of Tenerife.

-  Tenerife’s unique position in the Atlantic Ocean is also along the migratory

-  route of several larger species of whales that you can see from November to
+Tenerife’s unique position in the Atlantic Ocean is also along the migratory route of several larger species of whales that you can see from November to February.

-  February.

 Over a dozen whale species have been spotted in Tenerife, including pilot whales, Bryde’s whales, sperm whales, humpbacks, fin whales, and blue whales.
 However, many of these are rarely seen and only come during migratory periods.

 The type of whale you are most likely to encounter are pilot whales.
 Tenerife is home to an estimated 400+ pilot whales who live year-round in the waters between the island and neighboring La Gomera.
 Bryde’s whales are also commonly seen during the migratory period.